Get answers to frequently asked questions about Autodesk Construction Cloud.

-Autodesk Build subscriptions are available in three tiers, based on Sheet count.
+Some Autodesk Build subscriptions are available in tiers, based on sheet count.
 What counts as a sheet?

 Your sheet count is the total number of sheets that you have access to in the Sheets area across all projects that you are a member of.
 You are free to add and delete sheets as much as you want and as long as you stay below the maximum number of sheets allowed by your plan.
 All plan sheets, including revisions, count towards the sheet limit.
 Documents and files hosted in the Files area do not count against your sheet limit.

 Will there be trials available for Autodesk Build?

 To start a trial for Autodesk Build, click here.